Azizabdultushar/Power-Integrity-Analysis-of-SOC-Design-RTL-generation-to-static-IRDrop-ana.-/README.md

 git clone https://github.com/ucb-bar/chipyard.git
 cd chipyard
-git checkout 1.8.1 #Going back to previous 1.8.1 version ./build-setup.sh esp-tools  # Building the tool set
+git checkout 1.8.1 #Going back to previous 1.8.1 version ./build-setup.sh esp-tools  # Building the tool set by naming as esp-tools; esp-tools is an argument here you can give your name as well.

 source env.sh